FRRouting/frr/doc/user/isisd.rst

    - transition
      Send and accept both styles of TLVs during transition
    - wide
-     Use new style of TLVs to carry wider metric
+     Use new style of TLVs to carry wider metric.
+FRR uses this as a default value

 .. clicmd:: set-overload-bit